alanjwade/tournament_assignment/README.md

   * Inside a particular ring, the people are ordered by height.

 # Alternate Sparring Ring
+If you want to have a mixed male/female forms ring, but then break them out for sparring, you can do that by defining a new column in the source sheet called 'Alt Spar Ring'.
+Everyone in that ring should then be assigned a number corresponding to the sub-ring they will be sparring in, probably 1 and 2.

 # Oddball notes on development
 To move the script to another spreadsheet, I had to do 'clasp logout', then change the script id in clasp.json, then re-login.
 Then I could 'clasp push' into the new script.